How to Grow Tulips (Even With Deer): Planting, Protection, and Care Tips

 Choosing the Right Pot

-When spring arrives move your pots to a sunny location for optimal growth and bloom production.
-Water regularly during the spring growing season, especially when the weather is dry.
+When spring arrives, move containers to a sunny location.
+Water regularly during the growing season, especially during dry spells.

 tulip 'sensual touch' close up in a tulip garden border.